Highly Rated Michigan Criminal Appellate Lawyers

 Where do I start when looking for a good appellate attorney in Michigan?
+How do I know what to look for?

 But how do I evaluate a Michigan Criminal Appeal Attorney?